problems.n_minus_1.quantum_annealing

 graph (

-is used store decoded results containing loadflow constraints, then graph should have nodes and edges as described inQABasedNMinusOneSolver
+Graph) – Graph of a power network.
+If theDecodedResultis used store decoded results containing loadflow constraints, then graph should have nodes and edges as described inQABasedNMinusOneSolver.

 - __repr__()[source]